Movie camera: Development

+In 1882, Étienne-Jules Marey, a French scientist developed the chronophotographic gun, which could shoot 12 images per second and was the first photographic device to capture moving images on a plate using a metal shutter.
+Around 1888, Frenchman Louis Le Prince designed and described multiple camera systems with varying numbers of lenses.
+One prototype included a 16-lens system, which was developed at his workshop in Leeds.
+The first 8 lenses would be triggered in rapid succession by an electromagnetic shutter on the sensitive film; the film would then be moved forward allowing the other 8 lenses to operate on the film.
+After much trial and error, he was finally able to develop a single-lens camera in 1888, which he used to shoot sequences of moving pictures on paper film, including the Roundhay Garden Scene and Traffic Crossing Leeds Bridge.

 Charles Kayser of the Edison lab seated behind the Kinetograph.
-Portability was not among the camera's virtues.

-In 1876, Wordsworth Donisthorpe proposed a camera to take a series of pictures on glass plates, to be printed on a roll of paper film.
-In 1889, he would patent a moving picture camera in which the film moved continuously.
-Another film camera was designed in England by Frenchman Louis Le Prince in 1888.
-He had built a 16 lens camera in 1887 at his workshop in Leeds.
-The first 8 lenses would be triggered in rapid succession by an electromagnetic shutter on the sensitive film; the film would then be moved forward allowing the other 8 lenses to operate on the film.
-After much trial and error, he was finally able to develop a single-lens camera in 1888, which he used to shoot sequences of moving pictures on paper film, including the Roundhay Garden Scene and Leeds Bridge.

-In June 1878, Eadweard Muybridge created sequential series of photographs with a battery of 12 cameras along the race track at Stanford's Palo Alto Stock Farm (now the campus of Stanford University).
-The shutters were automatically triggered when the wheel of a cart or the breast or legs of a horse tripped wires connected to an electromagnetic circuit.

 Another early pioneer was the British inventor William Friese-Greene.
 In 1887, he began to experiment with the use of paper film, made transparent through oiling, to record motion pictures.
 He also said he attempted using experimental celluloid, made with the help of Alexander Parkes.
 In 1889, Friese-Greene took out a patent for a moving picture camera that was capable of taking up to ten photographs per second.
 Another model, built in 1890, used rolls of the new Eastman celluloid film, which he had perforated.
 A full report on the patented camera was published in the British Photographic News on February 28, 1890.
 He showed his cameras and film shot with them on many occasions, but never projected his films in public.
-He also sent details of his invention to the American inventor Thomas Edison in February 1890, which was also seen by Dickson (see below).
+He also sent details of his invention to the American inventor Thomas Edison in February 1890.
+After a meeting with Muybridge, Edison coined the terms Kinetograph and Kinetoscope for his envisioned devices which would capture moving images and replay them respectively.
+He then drew initial designs.
+Edison, who had already invented the phonograph, wrote that he was "experimenting upon an instrument which does for the Eye what the phonograph does for the Ear, which is the recording and reproduction of things in motion, and in such a form as to be both Cheap [sic] practical and convenient."
+His initial invention was a cylinder with images engraved on its surface in a spiral pattern and to be viewed through a microscope.